 Memorial Day is an American holiday, observed on the last Monday of May, honoring the men and women who died while serving in the U.S. military.
 Originally known as Decoration Day, it originated in the years following the Civil War and became an official federal holiday in 1971.

-This holiday signals the start of the bar-b-cue season with other holidays like Fourth of July and Labor Day.
+This holiday signals the start of the bar-b-cue season with other holidays like the Fourth of July and Labor Day.
 So if you love grilling, this sales cycle will provide you with plenty to stock up on.

 Food deals: Grilling fixings are drastically reduced.
 You’ll find great deals on Baked Beans, Barbecue Sauce, Bratwurst, Hamburgers, Hot Dogs, Pork Ribs and Salad Dressings.
 All kinds of condiments will be discounted including Mayonnaise, Mustard, Relish, and Ketchup.
 And of course, you’ll find deals on corn on the cob and the ever-popular Smore’s ingredients: Graham Crackers, Marshmallows, and Hershey’s Chocolate Bars.